time for a Daytrip

 WagonMaster Adventure Ranch

-Just across the border in Murphy, NC, lies this popular destination for family fun.
-There’s something for everyone here, including gem mining, gold panning, paintball, skeet shooting, mini golf, wagon rides, bounce house and more.
-You can rent a boat for a tour of Lake Apalachia and waterfalls, or rent a cabin or RV site and spend the whole weekend. (wagonmasterranchresort.com)
+WagonMaster Adventure Ranch — Just across the border in Murphy, NC, lies this popular destination for family fun.
+There’s something for everyone here, including gem mining, gold panning, paintball, skeet & pistol shooting, mini golf, wagon rides, bounce house and more.
+You can rent a boat for a tour of Lake Apalachia and the waterfalls, or rent a cabin or RV site and spend the whole weekend.
+An event center is the perfect place for weddings and family reunions. (wagonmasterranchresort.com)

 For detailed local area information including dining, lodging and events, stop by the Welcome Center at 129 Union County Recreation Road.
 Or visit us online at VisitBlairsvilleGa.com.